photorealistic 3D asset – vintage gramophone

-For me the best way to get to know a new software I want to integrate into my existing pipeline, is to challenge myself with the realization of a new idea.
-Since I was still missing an intro for my current showreel and I had a rough idea for it in my head, I decided on creating this vintage close-up ready gramophone from scratch to remedy that – with the added benefit of learning about the possibilities of Adobe Substance Painter as a texturing tool.
+For me, the best way to get familiar with a new software I want to integrate into my pipeline is by challenging myself with a new idea.
+Missing an intro for my current showreel and having a rough concept in mind, I decided to create this vintage gramophone from scratch.
+The project allowed me to explore photorealistic 3D asset creation, focusing on texturing and lighting with Adobe Substance Painter, while producing a visually compelling showreel piece.

 Often being tasked with visualizing brand new and virgin products, I especially enjoyed creating a vintage, used look for a change.
 It had to look realistic both in a close-up and a full frame view in order to be eligible for the showreel intro though.
 It turned out that Substance Painter was an excellent choice for that task and I am now regularly using the tool whenever high-quality texturing needs to be done.